 Messages to counter stigma

-Counselors who educate and assist older adults and people with disabilities to apply for benefits are on the frontline in the fight to overcome stigma and encourage people to get the public assistance for which they are eligible.
+Counselors who assist older adults and people with disabilities with applying for benefits are on the front lines in the fight to overcome stigma and encourage people to get the public assistance for which they are eligible.
 Some of their successful strategies for overcoming stigma, which are outlined further in the report, included:

 In addition, there is a role for agency administrators and policymakers to help improve enrollment processes through existing waiver programs such as shorter applications, experimenting with new processes, and improving data-sharing between agencies.